Financial Aid & Scholarships

 is awarded to a rising senior who was an exceptional visual artist at Parker School.
 The awardee exemplifies Ibby’s thirst for artistic discovery and her passion for creative growth.
 The award is in recognition of the valuable place artists hold in society.
 Ibby Jenkins lived a life brimming with art.
 She was always stretching into new artistic territory, mastering one medium and then moving on to master something else.
 Ibby was an art explorer who brought art into everyday life.
 In honor of Ibby Jenkins, the scholarship selection committee looks for a student who, like Ibby, embodies a passion for creative expression and artistic discovery.

-FiNANCIAL Aid Endowment
+Financial Aid Endowment

 Parker School’s financial aid endowment was first established in 1994 and accounts for 5% of the financial aid funds awarded each year.
-Donations to the endowment are permanently restricted, meaning the original contribution is to be held in perpetuity and only the income from the fund may be distributed as scholarships annually (according the fund’s investment policy statement).
+Donations to the endowment are permanently restricted, meaning the original contribution is to be held in perpetuity and only the income from the fund may be distributed as scholarships annually (according to the fund’s investment policy statement).